lyndaumuhoza/cs1710-final-project/README.md

 ## Challenges, Assumptions and Limitations

 - Tracking the trace lengths using a counter was difficult, we were running into an issue where our counter can increment or decrement by any number other than 1.
 We posted on Ed, and were told it was due to forge looking for a way to loop back to a previous state in a lasso trace, but not being able to because the counter was always incrementing.
-Therefore, we needed to add a "do nothing" transition that allowed the coounter to stop counting.
+Therefore, we needed to add a "do nothing" transition that allowed the counter to stop counting.

 - Since it has been mathematically proven that the minimum number of moves for the standard Towers of Hanoi puzzle is 2^n - 1, (where n is the number of rings) we could not experiment with very high numbers of rings, as the trace length would grow exponentially and the performance costs would be too high.